udaykiran009/oneCCL/doc/rst/source/gpu_support.rst

 GPU support
 ===========

-The choice between CPU and GPU backends is performed by specifying ``ccl_stream_type`` value when creating ccl stream object.
+The choice between CPU and GPU backends is performed by specifying ``ccl_stream_type`` value at the moment of creating ccl stream object.
 For GPU backend one should specify ``ccl_stream_sycl`` as the first argument.
-For collective operations which operate on SyCL stream, CCL expects communication buffers to be ``sycl::buffer`` objects casted to ``void*``.
+For collective operations, which operate on SYCL* stream, oneCCL expects communication buffers to be ``sycl::buffer`` objects casted to ``void*``.

+The example below demonstrates these concepts.

+.. rubric:: Example

-To demonstrate these concepts let us concider the allreduce sample.
-As a first step GPU ccl stream object is created:
+Conisider simple allreduce example for GPU.
+As a first step, GPU ccl stream object is created:

-C version of CCL API
+**C version of oneCCL API:**

 ::

     ccl_stream_create(ccl_stream_sycl, &q, &stream);

-C++ version of CCL API
+**C++ version of oneCCL API:**

 ::